 Once all the necessary planning has been completed, then work on designing the website can begin.
 This will often start with what are known as wireframes which are basic diagrams of how different pages will look showing the elements and content blocks that will be required and how they relate to each other.

 Next, an attractive and usable interface, i.e. the actual look and feel, of the website, is designed in what can be referred to as the visual design stage.
-You can see examples of some of our designs in our portfolio.
+You can see examples of some of my designs in my portfolio.

 Quite often I'll move straight into creating the design as an actual web page that you can preview so designing and coding are done at the same time.
 If your site requires a Content Management Systems (CMS), the coded design also needs to be integrated into the CMS framework that will be used to create the pages of the site.
 With the design coded and tested in all modern browsers*, and the CMS framework ready to go, it is time for the next stage.